 Detoxification is one of the most essential parts of de-addiction, since substance abuse introduces a combination of deadly toxins in the addict’s body.
 Panchakarma treatments such as Virechana, purify the blood and organs using oils, laxatives and herbal medicines.
 They kick-start an in-depth cleansing process in the body, inducing it to flush out all the poisonous remains.

 Ayurvedic treatments for detoxification produce a powerful de-stressing effect on the mind.
 As the body starts to feel pure and clean, the mind also reflects this state, becoming more steady and relaxed.

 Addiction is among the illnesses that are highly capable of relapsing.
-To avoid this, patients are encouraged to build and maintain a healthy lifestyle so that they are well equipped to deal with stressful situations.
+To avoid this, patients can build and maintain a healthy lifestyle so that they can easily deal with stressful situations.
 This includes a continuation of the exercise and meditation routine, as well as diets aimed at maintaining a balance of the doshas.
-Ensuring that they have time for leisure, relaxation and deep sleep is always advised.
+Time for leisure, relaxation and deep sleep is important.

 What sets the Ayurvedic approach apart from others is the fact that it not only tackles root cause of addiction, but also includes treatments that are specifically tailored to the individual’s imbalances, state of mind and situation.